Beagle History/Origin

 It’s important to choose food that matches their age, size, and activity level, whether they’re puppies, adults, or seniors.
 This breed thrives on diets rich in protein from sources like chicken or fish, which help build strong muscles.

-They also benefit from carbohydrates found in grains, fruits, and vegetables, providing them with essential nutrients and fiber for good digestion.
+They also benefit from carbohydrates found in grains, fruits like cantaloupe, and vegetables like carrots, providing them with essential nutrients and fiber for good digestion.
 Keeping portion sizes in check is crucial to prevent overeating and maintain a healthy weight.

 Providing fresh water at all times is essential for hydration, especially during hot weather or increased activity.